-This is a course in the Rotary Membership Spiral going across the three days of RLI.
+This is a course in the Rotary Membership Spiral going across RLI Parts 1, 2, and 3.
 Other courses in this session include Engaging Members.
 Additional courses building on this session are Attracting Members, Rotary & Ethics, and Club Communications.
 Service and Leadership have separate spirals.

-- 1) Why did you join your Rotary Club? - 2) What benefits have you gained from your Rotary Club? - 3) Has anyone ever asked you what Rotary is all about?
-What do you tell them?
+- 1) Why did you join Rotary?

+- 2) What benefits have you gained from being a part of Rotary?

+- 3) What do you personally bring to Rotary?